 Who inspires you the most?

-My girl friends, my late granny, Ella Fitzgerld (the first African- American woman to win a grammy in 1959.
-And one of my favorite singers!)
+My girlfriends, my late granny, Ella Fitzgerald (the first African- American woman to win a Grammy in 1959.
+And one of my favourite singers!)
 Pam Grier, Emmeline Pankhurst, Oprah Winfrey, Serena Williams, Beyonce!

 What tips would you give to girls wanting to work in the fashion industry?